afsong/MTLibrary/CONTRIBUTING.md

+TODO:
-- considering which constructs are often used
+- consider which constructs are often used
 - implement a type-safe implementation
--  using modern C++20 features
+- use modern C++20 features